-See stdlib docs for how this is determined. \$HOME is first priority on ALL platforms.
+See stdlib docs for how this is determined.
+For Python <3.8, HOME is first priority on ALL platforms.
+For Python >=3.8 on Windows, %HOME% is no longer considered.

 Parameters require_writable(bool [default: False]) -

 if True: guarantees the return value is a writable directory, otherwise raises HomeDirError if False: The path is resolved, but it is not guaranteed to exist or be writable.